stargazermi/spiffit/streamlit/spiffit-ai-calculator/SPIFF_IT_THEME.md

 ## 🚀 Demo Tips

 ### Opening Line:
 > "Welcome to Spiffit!
 You know the song 'Whip It' by Devo?
-Well, when SPIFF problems come along... you gotta **Spiff It...
+Well, when SPIFF problems come along... you must **Spiff It...
 GOOD!** 🎸"

 ### Transition to Demo:
 > "And that's exactly what our multi-agent AI system does - it 'Spiffs it good' by intelligently routing queries across multiple Databricks Genie spaces, web search, and foundation models to give you the best sales incentive intelligence."